Factorization centers in dimension two and the Grothendieck ring of varieties: Gassmann equivalence

 For each $j \ge 0$ we consider the composition

 which is equal to $\mu_{G_k}$ \eqref{eq:mu} by \eqref{eq:mu-L} and \eqref{eq:mu-et-mu-G}.
 Thus if $Z$, $Z'$ are L-equivalent, then $Z_{\bar{k}}$, $Z'_{\bar{k}}$ are Gassmann equivalent. \end{proof}

-\begin{remark} By \cite[Exemple 4.1.6.1]{Andre}, if $k$ has characteristic zero, then two \'etale $k$-schemes $Z$, $Z'$ are Gassmann equivalent if and only if the Chow motives of $Z$, $Z'$ with rational coefficients are isomorphic.
+\begin{remark} Properties of classes $[X]$ of smooth projective varieties in the Grothendieck rings often go in parallel with properties of their Chow motives \cite{Andre}.
+In our situation, by \cite[Exemple 4.1.6.1]{Andre}, if $k$ has characteristic zero, then two \'etale $k$-schemes $Z$, $Z'$ are Gassmann equivalent if and only if the Chow motives of $Z$, $Z'$ with rational coefficients are isomorphic.
 Thus in this setting Lemma \ref{lem:L-eq-Gass} says that L-equivalence implies isomorphism of Chow motives.
 The same result is expected for all smooth projective varieties, and it follows from the conjectural uniqueness of direct sum decompositions for Chow motives, see e.g. \cite[Conjecture 2.5, Conjecture 2.6]{Goettsche-hilbert}. \end{remark}

 \begin{example} Let $k$ be a field such that all continuous $G_k$-actions on finite sets factor through a finite cyclic quotient of $G_k$, e.g. $k = \R$ or $k = \F_q$.
 By Proposition \ref{prop:Gassmann} cyclic groups do not allow nontrivial Gassmann equivalence, hence by Lemma \ref{lem:L-eq-Gass} L-equivalence of \'etale $k$-schemes implies their isomorphism. \end{example}